ByteriX/BxInputController/README.md

 ## Features

-- [x] Encapsulation UITableView DataSource/Delegate
+- [x] Encapsulation UITableView DataSource/Delegate/Scrolling and other
-- [x] Automatical to register cells/headers/footer for tableView
+- [x] Automatical to register resources (xib, pdf, etc) for cells/headers/footer
-- [x] Library general types for inputting: string, date, value objects, pictures, rating, boolean
+- [x] Library general types for inputting: string, date, value objects (variants), pictures, rating, boolean
+- [x] Two style inputting: from keyboard or from selector
 - [x] Easy to use current solution and make a custom
-- [x] SOLID decision
+- [x] SOLID decision: easy binding View with data models

 ## Requirements